Density of Rational Curves on K3 Surfaces: Abstract

 \section{Abstract}

 Using the dynamics of self rational maps of elliptic $K3$ surfaces together with deformation theory, we prove that the union of rational curves is dense on a very general $K3$ surface and that the union of elliptic curves is dense in the 1st jet space of a very general $K3$ surface, both in the strong topology.
-The techniques developed here also lend themselves to applications to Abel-Jacobi images, and we explore some consequences in the Appendix.